Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Design and implementation (SQ3)

 \subsection{Design dimensions (F5)}

 Research literature reports high-level design dimensions for conversational agents in the form of categories and subcategories proposing a taxonomy based on design specifications.
-By synthesizing this knowledge, in Figure \ref{fig:f5-sum} we report a summary of 6 design dimensions based on the taxonomy proposed by Adamopoulou and Moussiades \cite{Adamopoulou2020-yj} and the aggregated knowledge from the research literature included in our study.
+By synthesizing this knowledge, in Figure \ref{fig:f5-sum} we report a summary of \ed{7} design dimensions based on the taxonomy proposed by Adamopoulou and Moussiades \cite{Adamopoulou2020-yj} and the aggregated knowledge from the research literature included in our study.
 We describe these dimensions as follows:

 \begin{itemize} \item \textbf{Prescriptiveness.} Hussain et al. \cite{Hussain2019-lj} present two major design categories for classifying conversational agents based on their goals: \textit{task-oriented} and \textit{non-task-oriented}. \textit{Task-oriented} agents are defined as short-conversation agents designed to execute a particular action from a known sub-set of pre-configured tasks triggered by the conversational process.
-An online shopping chatbot designed to assist users in their shopping process searching products and solving order-related questions \cite{Yan2017-jw} is an example of a \textit{task-oriented} agent. \textit{Non-task-oriented} agents aim to simulate a human-conversational process without a specific task or action as the main goal of the user interaction with the agent.
+An online shopping assistant for solving order-related questions \cite{Yan2017-jw} is an example of a \textit{task-oriented} agent. \textit{Non-task-oriented} agents aim to simulate a human-conversational process without a specific task as the main goal of the interaction with the agent.
 Leisure or entertainment agents like Cleverbot \cite{cleverbot} fall into this category.
 With respect to \textit{non-task-oriented} conversational agents, Nuruzzaman and Hussain \cite{Nuruzzaman2018-iv} differentiate between \textit{conversational} and \textit{informative} agents.
-While \textit{conversational} agents match the definition of \textit{non-task-oriented} by Hussain et al. \cite{Hussain2019-lj}, \textit{informative} agents are defined as a type of \textit{non-task-oriented} agents which do not pursue a specific activity or task to be executed, but the interaction and the conversational process has the purpose of collecting information.
+While \textit{conversational} agents match the definition of \textit{non-task-oriented} by Hussain et al. \cite{Hussain2019-lj}, \textit{informative} agents are defined as a type of \textit{non-task-oriented} agents which do not pursue a specific activity or task to be executed, but the interaction and the conversational process has the purpose of requesting information.
 Q\&A and service support chatbots fall into this category \cite{Fernando2016-ff,Kim2014-ht,Niculescu2014-kl}. \textit{Task-oriented} agents typically imply either the agent is integrated as a tool or sub-module of another software system providing a set of features to the user, or the agent requires integration with third-party software services to perform these actions.